Laura Blindkilde Brown: Senior

 Blindkilde received her first senior call-up on 19 November 2024 for the friendly fixtures against the United States and Switzerland.
 On 3 December, she made her debut against Switzerland as part of the starting eleven in a 1–0 result.
 Blindkilde has been awarded the Legacy number 233 by The Football Association.
 In June 2025, she was named as a standby player for UEFA Euro 2025, before returning to the senior squad for friendly fixtures in October.

 Style of play

 After joining Manchester City in January 2024, Blindkilde played in a number 10 role, in advanced positions or on the wing, before moving into a more defensive central midfield position by October 2025, nearer to the defensive line.
-England under-23 manager Emma Coates described her diverse skillet as emphasised by her "quality on the ball" rather than tactical positioning and is considered as a defensive midfielder, akin to Keira Walsh, for the England senior team.
+England under-23 manager Emma Coates described her diverse skillset as emphasised by her "quality on the ball" rather than tactical positioning and is considered as a defensive midfielder, akin to Keira Walsh, for the England senior team.